 - In a large mixing bowl, use an electric mixer to combine eggs, oil, caramel, almond milk, and vanilla extract.

-- In a separate bowl, sift together the almond flour, coconut flour, baking soda, baking powder, and ¼ tsp salt (not the coarse sea salt.
+- In a separate bowl, sift together the almond flour, coconut flour, baking soda, baking powder, and ¼ teaspoon salt (not the coarse sea salt.
 Save that for later!)

 - Slowly add the dry ingredients to the wet ingredients while mixing.
 The batter will be thick.